 For fear and pride and misplaced gaze,

-Has put us here in a cloudy haze.
+Has put us here in cloudy haze.

-Every creature knows its Author
+Every creature knows its Author,

-yet man rebels against one Father
+Yet man rebels against one Father

 Lord, let us hear reproof in thunder,

-And see Your goodness in every wonder.
+And see Your love in every wonder.